pjobson/aerohive_hiveap-330/BATMAN/README.md

     #       gozer-node0    0.040s (       41.0) [radio0_mesh]
     #       gozer-node1    0.100s (       30.6) [radio0_mesh]

-## Configure Mesh Gateway

-From here we're going to create a bridge from a primary router to provide internet to the 0th node.
-This should allow you to get IP addresses from the primary's DHCP server and get internet access through your mesh network.

-Set your host machine's network back to DHCP and plug an ethernet cable between your primary router's LAN and ETH0.

-### Configure `br-lan`

-Edit `/etc/config/network` and modify your `br-lan` device.

-    config device
-        option name 'br-lan'
-        option type 'bridge'
-        list ports 'bat0'
-        list ports 'eth0'
-        list ports 'eth1'

-Then reload networking.

-    service network reload

-At this point check your host machine, you should have an IP address using your primary router as your gateway.

-    ping -c3 google.com

-From here you should be able to connect an ethernet cable to any of your nodes and get a DHCP IP address from your primary router.

 ## Optional: Add Wifi Network

 You can add an additional 5g wifi network to each of these routers